aliyzd95/SER-using-wav2vec2/README.md

 ## 🤝 Contributions

-Feel free to contribute by submitting pull requests or opening issues.
-Collaboration is welcome!
+Feel free to cite or extend this project.
+For any questions or improvements, contributions are welcome!

 ---